ShevinuM/Data-Structures/README.md

 Welcome to my repository!
 This is where I track my ongoing journey of deepening my understanding of data structures and algorithms.
 This subject, which I came across in college, continues to fascinate me with its breadth and depth.
 I'm intigued by it's complexity and find problem solving fascinating

+## How The Repository Is Organized

+This repository is organized by particular data structures / Algorithms, so all problems I come across related to a specific data structure / algorithm goes inside it.
+I'm pretty sure there's plenty of algorithms / data structures I'm not yet aware of so I occassionally add new folders whenever I come across a new concept.

 ## Origin Story

 During my college years, I was introduced to various data structures.
 But like any vast topic, I found it challenging to retain everything.
 I knew I needed to find a practical way to solidify these concepts, and thus, my coding journey outside of classroom learning began.
 I started with implementing basic data structures, such as Linked Lists, from scratch.